Safed: Biblical reference

-It has been suggested that Jesus' assertion that "a city that is set on a hill cannot be hidden" may have referred to Safed.
+It has been suggested that Jesus' assertion that "a city that is set on a hill cannot be hidden" referred to Safed.

 History

 Antiquity

 Safed has been identified with Sepph, a fortified town in the Upper Galilee mentioned in the writings of the Roman-Jewish historian Josephus.
 Safed is mentioned in the Jerusalem Talmud as one of five elevated spots where fires were lit to announce the New Moon and festivals during the Second Temple period.

 Crusader era

 Pre-Crusader village and tower

 There is scarce information about Safed before the Crusader conquest.
 A document from the Cairo Geniza, composed in 1034, mentions a transaction made in Tiberias in 1023 by a certain Jew, Musa ben Hiba ben Salmun with the nisba (Arabic descriptive suffix) "al-Safati" (of Safed), indicating the presence of a Jewish community living alongside Muslims in Safed in the 11th century.
 According to the Muslim historian Ibn Shaddad (d.
 1285), at the beginning of the 12th century, a "flourishing village" beneath a tower called Burj Yatim had existed at the site of Safed on the eve of the Crusaders' capture of the area in 1101–1102 and that "nothing" about the village was mentioned in "the early Islamic history books".
 Although Ibn Shaddad mistakenly attributes the tower's construction to the Knights Templar, the modern historian Ronnie Ellenblum asserts that the tower was likely built during the early Muslim period (mid-7th–11th centuries).